metakeule/speccer/spec/spec.md

 Go into a folder that contains your spec.
 You will need to know the position of the paragraph you want to see.
-Therefor you might want to first print all positions of the section (here SCENARIOS) with
+Therefor you might want to first print all positions of the section (here SCENARIO) with

-    speccer -cmd positions -sec SCENARIOS
+    speccer -cmd positions -sec SCENARIO

 then you can run

-    speccer -cmd text -sec SCENARIOS -at 3 > temp.md
+    speccer -cmd text -sec SCENARIO -at 3 > temp.md

-to save the current text and comments for the 3rd paragraph in the SCENARIOS section to the file `temp.md`.
+to save the current text and comments for the 3rd paragraph in the SCENARIO section to the file `temp.md`.

 Now fire up your editor to change the content.
 Then run

-    speccer -cmd text -sec SCENARIOS -at 3 -set temp.md
+    speccer -cmd text -sec SCENARIO -at 3 -set temp.md

-to set the text of the 3rd paragraph in the SCENARIOS section.
+to set the text of the 3rd paragraph in the SCENARIO section.

 The comments and meta data (including the title) of the 3rd paragraph are not modified by this operation.
 So you may want to change them too.